A TRANS-BALKAN PIPELINE : A COMMENTARY

 Another 14 billion barrels might be recovered should international

 companies intensify their drilling plans.
-Kazakhstan and Turkmenistan have
+Kazakhstan and Turkmenistan

-proven oil reserves of 20 and 1.7 billion barrels, with the former having
+proven oil reserves of 20 and 1.7 billion barrels, with the former

 potentially another 25 billion available in the future.
-Turkmenistan might
+Turkmenistan

 be able to recover a further 4 billion "onshore and offshore, if [it]